FerhatLion/FerhatLion/README.md

 - 👋 Hi, I’m @FerhatLion
-- 👀 I’m interested in testing
+- 👀 I’m interested in software develeopment and testing
-- 🌱 I’m currently learning Selenium
+- 🌱 I’m interested in js, java, react, nodejs, mern-stack and also selenium, cucumber, api-testing.
 - 💞️ I’m looking to collaborate on coding
-- 📫 How to reach me ...(by Github)
+- 📫 How to reach me ( www.linkedin.com/in/ferhat-aslan-643275278 )

 <!---
 FerhatLion/FerhatLion is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.